mananshah14/jenkins-cicd-setup/README.md

 1.4.4 Create an admin user when prompted.

 2. Demo Repository for Testing which consists of docker based deployment & Basic CI Checks:

-Install Docker Pipeline Plugin

-2.1 Install Docker Pipeline Plugin
+- Install Docker Pipeline Plugin

-2.1.1 Go to Manage Jenkins > Manage Plugins.
+-  Go to Manage Jenkins > Manage Plugins.

-2.1.2 Install the Docker Pipeline plugin.
+- Install the Docker Pipeline plugin.

 A demo repository is provided at demo-fe-be/. which consists of backend and frontend aplication of a 2 Tier application.
 You can build and test the microservices with the help of provided Jenkinsfile.